chromium/chromium/chrome/test/chromedriver/docs/testing.md

 We run these tests on the CQ (commit queue) on all desktop platforms, and plan to run them on Android as well in the future.

+In the examples below `CHROMEDRIVER_DIR` is `chrome/test/chromedriver` if you are in a chromium checkout.

 To run these tests, first build Chrome and ChromeDriver, and then invoke `run_py_tests.py`:
 ```